 Breastfeeding and chickenpox

-Chickenpox is generally a mild contagious childhood illness 9.
-Most adults will have immunity to it as they will already have had it as a child or been immunised against it in some countries.
+Chickenpox is generally a mild contagious childhood illness.14 Most adults will have immunity to it as they will already have had it as a child or been immunised against it in some countries.

 Can I breastfeed with chickenpox?

-If a mother develops chickenpox for the first time while breastfeeding, she can continue to breastfeed because her baby will have already been exposed to the infection before the blisters came out, and immune factors in breast milk can help the baby’s recovery 101112.
+If a mother develops chickenpox for the first time while breastfeeding, she can continue to breastfeed because her baby will have already been exposed to the infection before the blisters came out, and immune factors in breast milk can help the baby’s recovery.151617

 Caution for the newborn baby

-Note, if a mother develops chickenpox for the first time up to five days before or two days after her baby’s birth (Wambach and Spencer, 2020; e-lactancia, 2020), this could be very dangerous for her baby and she should seek urgent medical advice from her health professionals13.
-Breastfeeding can continue in this situation, but the baby will require treatment against the virus and the mother is advised to take special hygiene precautions, and avoid her baby being in contact with any skin lesions until they are fully crusted 1415.
-Canadian paediatrician Jack Newman explains:
+Note, if a mother develops chickenpox for the first time up to five days before or two days after her baby’s birth (Wambach and Spencer, 2020; e-lactancia, 2020), this could be very dangerous for her baby and she should seek urgent medical advice from her health professionals.18 Breastfeeding can continue in this situation, but the baby will require treatment against the virus and the mother is advised to take special hygiene precautions, and avoid her baby being in contact with any skin lesions until they are fully crusted.1920 Paediatrician Jack Newman explains:

 Infected babies should be given zoster immune globulin (antibodies against the virus) immediately at birth and acyclovir or a similar drug to prevent the baby from getting very sick.
 The baby and mother should not be separated.
 The baby should be breastfed to get the immune factors present in the milk that will help protect his mucous membranes from invasion by the virus.